wongkx/portfolio-iro/_posts/2017-05-28-challenges.md

 As someone coming from a Network/Security/Data Warehouse background, learning software development as a beginner was relatively intimitating.
 There are many terminologies and concepts to understand and, facing a myriad of mainstream languages with different purposes in each one, I was worried a year's time would not be sufficient for me to even start as a junior developer in any company.

 Maybe my age also adds to the worries.
 I will be 30 years old in three days with close to zero professional development experience.
-I don't know what that translates to in regards to today's competetiveness in the development industry.
+I don't know what that translates to in regards to today's competitiveness in the development industry.
 Am I too late to start?
 Or should I just stick with security, which I am not as passionate about as I was three years ago (perhaps I shouldn't have picked firewall administration to start my career).

 So hopefully this is the right call.
 It has been about six months since I started my journey with Bloc.
-So far I can definitely say that my confidence has increased, but still doubtful if applying for a regular software development position, since I have only learned the front-end courses but not the back-end courses which seem to take about 80% of the entire track.
+So far I can definitely say that my confidence has increased, but still doubtful if applying for a software development position, since I have only learned the front-end courses but not the back-end courses which seem to take about 80% of the entire track.

 ### Git